 Andros Island: 10 Things You Should Know

-Andros island is one of the lesser-known Greek islands in the Cyclades.
-With its rich history and wonderful sights, visitors to Greece will love this underrated destination both for summer and off-season holidaying.
+Andros Island is one of the lesser-known Greek islands in the Cyclades.
+With its rich history and wonderful sights, visitors to Greece will love this underrated destination for summer and off-season holidays.

 Here are a few things to keep in mind as you decide to put Andros on your itinerary plan.